MarkusUllenbruch/Deep-Reinforcement-Learning-Control/README.md

 # Continuous Control Task with Deep Reinforcement Learning
 ## Balancing a Double Pendulum on Cart
-In this Notebook i implemented a double pendulum environment simulation environment suitable for interacting with a deep reinforcement learning agent.
+In this Notebook I implemented a double pendulum environment simulation environment suitable for interacting with a deep reinforcement learning agent.

 ## Results
 The soft actor critic algorithm is able to solve the continuous control task.
 The maximum achievable return per episode is +600.
 During training the environment is solved by the soft actor critic - solving means +550 average return over the last 100 played episodes.